Tonylogan15/Mood-App/MovieMood Project Spec.md

 - **Story: Solves a relatable problem which is choosing a movie.
 The emotional tie in of mood enhances engagement.**
 - **Market: Broad audience including college students, movie lovers, and streaming users.**
 - **Habit: Medium–high; users may check the app frequently for ideas before watching.**
-- **Scope: Clear MVP, mood selection and movie list display using TheMovieDB API.
+- **Scope: Clear MVP, mood selection, movie list display using TheMovieDB API, and movie details screen.
 Optional features like watchlists or trailers can be added later.**

 ## Product Spec